enoklearn/engineering/exercises/product-life-cycle/assessing-stage-of-company.md

   - If not, what does that tell you?
 What further conversions might you have to offer this needed feedback?

-## Demo/Reflection
+## Reflection

-Depending on the cadence that’s been worked out between the mentor and apprentice, look to use the following questions to guide a self-reflection  or a discussion together:
+Use the following questions to reflect on what you learned with this exercise and discuss with your mentor:

-- What conclusion can you share with/show your mentor?
+- What conclusion can you share with your mentor?
 - What surprised you about this exercise?
 - How would you say this exercise stretched you?
 - What did this exercise show you about yourself?